nmondal/go-mysql-server/sql/expression/function/udf/JSQL.md

 # JSQL

-This is part of the larger initiative to stop custom coding for all business rules and calling them micro-services.
-If people want, they can call these a **pico-service** design pattern.
+This is part of the larger initiative to stop custom coding for all business rules.

 ![quis=persona; quid=factum; cur=causa; ubi=locus; quando=tempus; quemadmodum = modus; quib/adminiculis=facultas](https://upload.wikimedia.org/wikipedia/commons/4/41/Victorinus.gif)

 ## Why?

+**Because  developers should never code business logic inside application source code.**

-Because no developer should ever code for trivial business logic.
-It always starts with "just this much" and then before you notice it, whole business logic is embedded into your server source code which people "refactor" from monolith and start taking about "micro-service-architecture".
-Hence the goals are:
+It always starts with "just this much" and then before anyone notices it, whole business logic is embedded into source code which people "refactor" from monolith and get into "micro-service-architecture".

+This is how one can do micro-services in the right way (by ) composition over inheritance.

+**Goals** for the JSQL macro embedding are:

-1. Removal of data processing business logic from "hard" source code
+1. Removal of data processing business logic from "hard" source code to put into "soft" configuration code
 2. Put them into dynamic configuration
 3. Domain Specific ( SQL ) like configuration
-4. All Aggregator service & all micro services should be written as configuration - known as pico-service : p-Service.
-"P" quite literally can be stand for "pico" or "profitable" in terms fo ROI.
+4. All Aggregator service & all micro services should be written as configuration
+5. Increase in testability

 `GO` was used to create this infrastructure, because `GO` is the language for infrastructure.
 Reasonably low level, and reasonably fast. `RUST` could have been used - but lack of suitable first class libraries ( `RUST` does not have a **SQL Engine** Implementation ).